Orlando17544/Orlando17544/README.md

+Hola!!

+🔭 He hecho un proyecto en react native para un cliente en la empresa Hackademy, actualmente estoy trabajando en mi portafolio con React Native.

 ### Hi there 👋

-🔭 I’m currently working on my portfolio, it has many projects some are games and some are solutions to hypothetical problems, they are made in React Native.
+🔭 I have made a project in react native for a client in the company Hackademy, I’m currently working on my portfolio with React Native.

 <!--
 **Orlando17544/Orlando17544** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.